The war in Gaza has wiped out entire Palestinian families. AP documents 60 who lost dozens or more

 Airwars identified 112 civilians killed in Jabaliya that day, including 69 children and 22 women.
 In all, 37 members of Abu al-Qumssan’s family were killed in the shack and two nearby buildings, including four of his cousins, his aunt, her daughter and granddaughter, whose bodies were locked in an embrace.

-Of the 10 strikes analyzed by AP, it was the only one in which Israel named a target.
+Of the 10 strikes analyzed by AP, it was the only one in which Israel named a commander.
 The toll on innocent Palestinians was immense.

 The airstrikes left several craters, and weapons experts said they were likely caused some of the largest bombs in Israel’s arsenal, probably 2,000-pound missiles aimed at tunnels, that are hardly used in populated areas.